 We invite fourth-graders to visit the fire station to get acquainted with the operations of the rescue station and to receive safety instruction.
 There is also a distance learning option.
 The lessons are given by our firefighters trained in the operating model.
 More information tuvikoulutus@hel.fi

-You can ask about the possibility of training other groups of children or young people via the training request form.
+You can ask about the possibility of training other groups of children or young people via the training request formLink to an external website, Opens in a new tab.

 Safety training